 After acquiring a bottle of the substance, however, and on repeated wearing – on a shirt cuff here; on a collar there – another, more sinister chamber came to mind: the incarceration of former Nazi actress Veronika Voss in the eponymous film by Rainer Werner Fassbinder.
-Trapped; drugged up to the hilt in rooms of blinding white.
-And no escape.
+Trapped; locked; drugged up to the hilt in rooms of blinding white.

 In concentration (can fresh air be this insistent, this….deathly?)
 Neroli 36 has this effect: I am suffocating.